 L6800W Cannot convert generic model personality routine at 0x<offset> <oepname>(<secname>).

-A personality routine is used to unwind the exception handling stack.
+A personality routine unwinds the exception handling stack.
 If the linker detects old-format exception tables then it automatically converts them to the new format.
 This message indicates a fault in the compiler.
 Contact your supplier.